Dietary changes can sometimes help pets suffering from anxiety, as can some holistic treatments and medicines.

 There are several brands of herbal calming collars on the market today, as well as collars that utilize pheromones for their calming effects.
 Pheromones are chemicals that can influence behavioral changes.
 Pheromones that mimic the scent of a mother animal, for example, can help with separation anxiety.
-Feline pheromone sprays can reduce your cat’s spraying and scratching, as well as reduce overall anxiety.
+Feline pheromone sprays such as Feliway Sprays for cats can reduce your cat’s spraying and scratching, as well as reduce overall anxiety.

 It’s important that your pet get regular blood tests and physicals while on a prescription medication.
 Here are some of the most commonly prescribed anti-anxiety medications for pets:

 Diphenhydramine is an antihistamine (the generic form of Benedryl) that is safe to use as a mild sedative for pet transport or motion sickness.

 Clomipramine (brand name Clomicalm) is an antidepressant that is FDA-approved to treat separation anxiety in dogs.
 It has also been prescribed by veterinarians for the treatment of aggression, nervousness, and OCD in both cats and dogs (although cats are more likely to display sensitivity to this drug).

 Fluoxetine is an antidepressant (the generic version of Prozac) that is safe for dogs and cats suffering from anxiety, obsessive compulsive behaviors, and panic disorders.